-- 37. (1) Subject to paragraphs (2), (3) and 4, a prescribed entity is required to offer for public tender - - (a) any contract for the purchase of supplies, services and assets over twenty thousand dollars; and - (b) the sale of assets with a book value of twenty thousand dollars or more. - (2) In the case of a contract for the purchase of supplies, services and assets over twenty thousand dollars, where, in the opinion of the chief officer of a prescribed entity, only one supplier can provide the supplies, services or assets, the chief officer is not required to offer for public tender such contract but - - (a) he shall comply with regulation 40; and - (b) he shall be subject to an overriding requirement to ensure value for money. - (3) Without prejudice to paragraph (2), where a state of emergency is proclaimed under the Emergency Powers Law (2006 Revision) or an exceptional circumstance occurs, a prescribed entity, where it is impractical to do so, is not required to offer for public tender - - (a) any contract for the purchase of supplies, services or assets; or - (b) the sale of any assets, and the chief officer of a prescribed entity may enter into any contract for the purpose of the restoration of the Islands, using rates established by him subject to an overriding requirement to ensure value for money.
+- (a) any contract for the purchase of supplies, services and assets over fifty thousand dollars; and - (b) the sale of assets with a book value of fifty thousand dollars or more. - (2) In the case of a contract for the purchase of supplies, services and assets over twenty thousand dollars, where, in the opinion of the chief officer of a prescribed entity, statutory authority or government company, only one supplier can provide the supplies, services or assets, the chief officer is not required to offer for public tender such contract but -

+- (a) he shall comply with regulation 41; and - (b) he shall be subject to an overriding requirement to ensure value for money. - (3) Without prejudice to paragraph (2), where a state of emergency is proclaimed under the Emergency Powers Law (2006 Revision) or an exceptional circumstance occurs, a prescribed entity, where it is impractical to do so, is not required to offer for public tender - - (a) any contract for the purchase of supplies, services or assets; or - (b) the sale of any assets, and the chief officer of a prescribed entity may enter into any contract for the purpose of the restoration of the Islands, using rates established by him subject to an overriding requirement to ensure value for money.